-I originally wrote this article for First Coast Magazine, which sadly has since gone out of print.
+I originally wrote this article for First Coast Magazine,

 History is written in the architecture all over St. Augustine.
 From coquina walkways to gilded arches, each structure carries with it not only a unique design, but a unique story.